-684-5.4 Digital Video Encoder and Decoder: Ensure that the DVE or DVD has a manufacturer’s warranty covering defects for two years from the date of final acceptance by the Engineer in accordance with 5-11 and Section 608.
+684-6.4 Digital Video Encoder and Decoder: Ensure that the DVE or DVD has a manufacturer’s warranty covering defects for two years from the date of final acceptance by the Engineer in accordance with 5-11 and Section 608.

-684-5.5 Media Converter: Ensure that the media converter has a manufacturer’s warranty covering defects for five years from the date of final acceptance by the Engineer in accordance with 5-11 and Section 608.
+684-6.5 Media Converter: Ensure that the media converter has a manufacturer’s warranty covering defects for five years from the date of final acceptance by the Engineer in accordance with 5-11 and Section 608.

+684-6.6 Managed Multilayer Ethernet Switch: Ensure that the MMES has a manufacturer’s warranty covering defects for five years from the date of final acceptance by the Engineer in accordance with 5-11 and Section 608.

-SUBARTICLE 684-6 is deleted and the following substituted:
+ARTICLE 684-7 is deleted and the following substituted:

-684-6 Method of Measurement.
+684-7 Method of Measurement.

-The Contract unit price for each MFES, device server, DVE, DVD, or media converter furnished and installed, will include furnishing, placement, and testing of all equipment and materials, and for all tools, labor, hardware, operational software packages and firmware, supplies, support, personnel training, shop drawings, documentation, and incidentals necessary to complete the work.
+The Contract unit price for each MFES, MMES, device server, DVE, DVD, or media converter furnished and installed, will include furnishing, placement, and testing of all equipment and materials, and for all tools, labor, hardware, operational software packages and firmware, supplies, support, personnel training, shop drawings, documentation, and incidentals necessary to complete the work.

 Provide software-based decoders at no additional cost when furnished in conjunction with DVEs.
 A software-based DVD provided individually must be paid under the pay item below.

-SUBARTICLE 684-7 is deleted and the following substituted:
+ARTICLE 684-8 is deleted and the following substituted:

-684-7 Basis of Payment.
+684-8 Basis of Payment.